Exit

 What does it mean to be a member of PFLAG National?

-Being a member of PFLAG is ultimately about leading with love, for yourself, for your family, and for the LGBTQ+ community.
+Being a member of PFLAG National is ultimately about leading with love, for yourself, for your family, and for the LGBTQ+ community.
 PFLAG supports families, educates allies, and advocates for equality through a vast network of supporters, members, and chapters across the country, including 18 chapters in Texas.
-People who join PFLAG enjoy the community of participating in local meetings and events, educational opportunities, Pride celebrations, workshops, panels, family programming and so much more.
+People who join PFLAG National enjoy the community of participating in local meetings and events, educational opportunities, Pride celebrations, workshops, panels, family programming and so much more.

 How do I become a member of PFLAG National?